-- Consider your options well ahead of time.
-If you decide what you would like to go to and what interests you, this can limit the stress of having many choices to make when you have a lot of other things to cope with. - Study the menus in advance.
-A copy of the menus will be available in the information centre; you can make your food choices, or at least have something in mind, before entering the serving queue.
+• Consider your options well ahead of time.
+If you decide what you would like to go to and what interests you, this can limit the stress of having many choices to make when you have a lot of other things to cope with.

+- Study the menus in advance; a copy will be available in the information area.
+You can make your food choices, or at least have something in mind, before entering the serving queue. - Be prepared to communicate your meal choices by word or gesture by the time you get to the front of the queue.